Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 Plasma pen wins for surface SH.
 Clinical wins for deep, severe, or eyelid cases.
 Topicals lose.

-• Clinical-grade TCA peel (35-50%): the right call for a single severe lesion or a cluster handled in one office visit.
+• Clinical-grade TCA peel at 35-50%: the right call for a single severe lesion or a cluster handled in one office visit.

-• Electrocautery: best for one stubborn bump in a difficult location.
+• Electrocautery: best for one stubborn bump in a difficult location, cleared in a single visit.

 • CO2 or Er:YAG laser: justified when SH is bundled with broader skin resurfacing.

-• OTC topicals (salicylic, retinol, niacinamide) and folk remedies (apple cider vinegar, tea tree): do not reach the gland.
+• OTC topicals (salicylic, retinol, niacinamide) and folk remedies (apple cider vinegar, tea tree): they work on the surface, so they never reach the gland.

 • Never treat eyelid, eye-corner, or any unclear or pigmented growth at home.
 See a dermatologist.